SWIM TEAM MEET INFORMATION

 Non-regular Season Meets

 Your swimmer will need a competition swim suit, a swim cap, and goggles.
 Swim caps will be provided before the first meet of the season.
 Team suits (regular and technical) are available for order here from Swim and Tri Supply.
 The team suit is not required but highly encouraged as we want a uniform team look among the athletes.
 We will be using the same suit as last year.
-Also available is a team towel, goggles, shorts, and wind breaker.
+Also available is a team towel, goggles, shorts, hats, and wind breaker.
 It is up to the parent or guardian to ensure the suit is ordered with enough time for arrival before competition.
-There will be two try on days at the pool – April 11th and 18th from 8:30am to 10am.
+There will be two try on days at the pool – April 10th and 17th from 8:30am to 10am.

 General Meet Information